LaunchPadLab/lp-utils/README.md

 #### Arguments
 ###### renderWhen
 + `function(props)`: A function that returns true when the wrapped component may render.
 Will be passed the current props.
 + `<path>`: A string path to a value in the current props.
-When the value is 'loading' the wrapped component will render.
+When the value is present and not 'loading' the wrapped component will render.

 ###### [LoadingComponent]
 + `Component`: A component to render during the loading state, will be passed the current props.
 If not provided, `<p>Loading...</p>` will be rendered.